-There are two important ways to intervene on behalf of a child experiencing toxic stress.
-First, adults can help soothe a child who is upset, calm their emotions, and help their stress response system come back to normal levels.
+There are two important ways to intervene on behalf of children experiencing toxic stress.
+First, adults can help soothe children who are upset, calm their emotions, and help their stress response system come back to normal levels.
 Second, adults can help teach children healthy coping skills to deal with stress later on.

 The second kind of intervention involves prevention: targeting the source of toxic stress so that it doesn’t continue.
 This approach involves helping the caregivers.
-An intervention for a parent, such as quality addiction treatment or support to leave an abusive relationship, is also an intervention for the child—who will no longer experience the stressful effects of parental addiction or witnessing abuse.
+An intervention for a parent—such as support to leave an abusive relationship or receiving quality addiction treatment—is also an intervention for the child, who will no longer experience the stressful effects of witnessing abuse or parental addiction.